surajbabar/UNO/readme.md

 ###Game-Master
   * In game master screen you will get two options to give `Number of Packs` and `Number of Players` for the game.
 It's by default set to 1 and 1.
   * After filling these two fields you will click on `create game` button.
   * It will show the message that game creation message.

+###Game-Master
+  * In game player screen you will get two options to give `Number of Packs` and `Number of Players` for the game.
+It's by default set to 1 and 1.
+  * After filling these two fields you will click on `create game` button.
+  * It will show the message that game creation message.